 It will probably be necessary to provide training to staff members who will have digital marketing responsibilities.
 To do their jobs properly, and get you the best possible results, they will need to learn about things like:

-- How to create and curate great content
+- Creating and curating great content

 - How to read and understand ROI measurements (e.g Google Analytics)